chrischoy/fully-differentiable-deep-ndf-tf/README.md

 neural network with a decision forest.
 During the optimization (training), the terminal (leaf) node has to be updated after each epoch.

-This alternative optimization scheme is usually slower than joint optimization since other variable that is not being optimized slows down the optimization.
+This alternating optimization scheme is usually slower than joint optimization since other variable that is not being optimized slows down the optimization.

 This code is just a proof-of-concept that